ThomasDOtto/ILRA/README.md

 # ILRA
-Improvement of Long Read Assemblies (ILRA) is a pipeline to help in the post-assembly process (finishing) by cleaning and merging contigs, correcting homopolymer tracks and circularizing plastids.
+Improvement of Long Read Assemblies (ILRA) is a pipeline to help in the post-assembly process (finishing of genomes) by cleaning and merging contigs, correcting homopolymer tracks and circularizing plastids.

 ## Installation
 ILRA is based on several standard tools and novel scripts.
 We suggest three different alternatives for installation.
 Please choose one of:

 1) Users without a bioinformatics setup can use our Linux virtual machine (https://q-r.to/ILRA_VM).
 You will need to install VirtualBox (https://www.oracle.com/virtualization/technologies/vm/downloads/virtualbox-downloads.html), set up Ubuntu x64 and mount the downloaded disc (.vdi).
 See the file 'VM.install.pdf' for further help.
 The username is 'bioinfo' and the password 'Glasgow2020'.
+Please be aware that the ILRA version within the VM may be outdated.
+Please double check and update if necessary following option 2.

-2) The fastest option is to use the folder 'external_software', which contains a wrapper script to install the required software and PATH to set.
+2) The fastest option is to use the folder 'external_software', which contains scripts to install the required software (mainly through miniconda) and a suggestion of the PATH to set.
 To install and setup everything required to run ILRA, please execute:
 ```
 git clone https://github.com/ThomasDOtto/ILRA
-cd ILRA
+cd ILRA/external_software/ILRA/
-bash external_software/ILRA/finish_installation.sh &> external_software/ILRA/finish_installation_log.txt # Check log to ensure successful installation of dependencies
+bash ILRA_installation.sh 2>&1 | tee external_software/ILRA/ILRA_installation.sh # Check log to ensure successful installation of dependencies
 ```
+This should work if you already have miniconda installed.
+Plese keep in mind the ILRA_installation.sh is commented to assist with the installation of miniconda, and that the versions of the tools installed by conda are not frozen, so you may need to manually change installed versions if conda fails with new dependencies problems.
+If not executing the light mode that skips decontamination (by default, or argument '-m light'), a folder 'databases' is going to be automatically created and multiple databases must be also installed.
+ILRA is going to try and do it automatically or to provide instructions in the log after a first execution.

-3) The last and less recommended option is to manually install the required software (please find the list and further details in the 'INSTALL' file).
+3) The last and less recommended option is to manually install the required software.
+If you want to manually install the software, check out in the file external_software/ILRA/ILRA_installation.sh the list of required tools, which must be in the PATH when running.
+Please be aware that many scripts (bash, perl...) within the ILRA folder are used, and you may need to manually change the interpreter in the corresponding shebang statements (first line #!) so everything works in your system.
+The software and dependencies are automatically checked and the pipeline will exit if any required software is not found in the variable PATH of your system, which you likely need to change accordingly.
+You may also need to make scripts executable (chmod) and to make source or export so that the PATH variable and others are available for all scripts.
+If not executing the light mode that skips decontamination (by default, or argument '-m light'), a folder 'databases' is going to be automatically created and multiple databases must be also installed.
+ILRA is going to try and do it automatically or to provide instructions in the log after a first execution.